KahHongg/Fencing_win_and_score_predictor/README.md

 ### **4.2 Main execution when the datasets are uploaded**
-- 2 lists are created: all_features to store the feature tables for each tournament and all_elimination_dfs to store the cleaned elimination_dfs for each tournament
+- 2 lists are created: all_features to store the feature tables for each tournament, and all_elimination_dfs to store the cleaned elimination_dfs for each tournament
-- Loop is created to prompt user to upload the 4 required files for each tournament
+- A loop is created to prompt the  user to upload the 4 required files for each tournament
 - Once the 4 files are uploaded, the data is cleaned using the clean_data function in section 3
-- Lastly, the feature tables and elimination results from each tournament are merged into a big dataset respectively
+- Lastly, the feature tables and elimination results from each tournament are merged into a big dataset, respectively

 ## 5. Machine Learning Model Training

-This section trains RandomForest and XGBoost models to predict win probability and score differences using fencer performance metrics differences as features which are standardized and hyperparameter tuned with 5-fold GridSearchCV (cross-validation).
+This section trains RandomForest and XGBoost models to predict win probability and score differences using fencer performance metrics differences as features which are standardized and hyperparameter-tuned with 5-fold GridSearchCV (cross-validation).

 ### **5.1 Dataset Preparation**
-Creates a head to head dataset and calculates the feature differences in both fencers and add the win outcome and scoreline columns of both fencers
+Creates a head-to-head dataset and calculates the feature differences in both fencers, and adds the win outcome and scoreline columns of both fencers

 - Features (`X`):
   - `Elo_Diff`